 Investment Income on Investments in CLO Fund Securities.
 We generate investment income from our investments in the securities (typically preferred shares or subordinated securities) of CLO Funds.
 We distinguish CLO Funds managed by its Asset Manager Affiliates as "CLO Fund Securities Managed by Affiliates", in our consolidated financial statements.
 Since the Asset Manager Affiliates were owned throughout 2018 and sold on December 31, 2018, investment income on these CLO Fund securities is reflected on the statement of operations for the year of 2018 as "managed by affiliates", while on the consolidated balance sheet at December 31, 2018 these investments are reflected as "managed by non-affiliates".
-CLO Funds invest primarily in broadly syndicated non-investment grade loans, high-yield bonds and other credit instruments of corporate issuers.
-The underlying assets in each of the CLO Funds in which we have an investment are generally diversified secured or unsecured corporate debt.
+Effective April1, 2019, as a result of the Externalization and related transactions, CLO Fund investments managed by LibreMax were assigned to CLO Funds managed by affiliates.
+CLO Funds invest primarily in broadly syndicated non-investment are generally diversified secured or unsecured corporate debt.
 Our CLO Fund Securities that are subordinated securities or preferred shares ("junior securities") are subordinated to senior note holders who typically receive a return on their investment at a fixed spread relative to the LIBOR index.
-The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior bond holders and less fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated securities or preferred shares.
-The level of excess spread from CLO Fund Securities can be impacted by the timing and level of the resetting of the benchmark interest rate for the underlying assets (which reset at various times throughout the quarter) in the CLO Fund and the related CLO Fund note liabilities (which reset at each quarterly distribution date); in periods of short-term and volatile changes in the benchmark interest rate, the levels of excess spread and resulting cash distributions to us can vary significantly.
+The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying assets subordinated securities or preferred shares.
+The level of excess spread from CLO Fund Securities can be impacted by the timing and level of the resetting of the benchmark interest rate for the underlying assets (which reset at various times throughout the quarter) in the CLO Fund and the related CLO Fund is spread from CLO Fund securities or preferred shares.
+The level of excess spread from CLO Fund Securities can be impacted by the timing and level of the resetting of the benchmark interest rate for the underlying assets (which reset at various times throughout the quarter) in the CLO Fund and the related CLO Fund note liabilities (which reset at each quarterly dist

 Interest income on investments in CLO equity investments is recorded using the effective interest method in accordance with the provisions of ASC 325-40, Beneficial Interests in Securitized Financial Assets ("ASC 325-40"), based on the anticipated yield and the estimated cash flows over the projected life of the investment.
-Yields are revised when there are changes in actual or estimated projected future cash flows due to changes in prepayments and/or reinvestments, credit losses or asset pricing.
+Yields are revised when there are changes in actual or estimated projected future cash flows due to changes in prepayments and/or re-investments, credit losses or asset pricing.
 Changes in estimated yield are recognized as an adjustment to the estimated yield prospectively over the remaining life of the investment from the date the estimated yield was changed.
-Accordingly, investment income recognized on CLO equity securities in the U.S. GAAP statement of operations differs from both the tax-basis investment income and from the cash distributions actually received by the Company during the period.
-As a RIC, the Company anticipates a timely distribution of its tax-basis taxable income.
+Accordingly, investment income recognized on CLO equity securities in the U.S. generally accepted accounting principles ("GAAP") statement of operations differs from both the tax-basis investment income and from the cash distributions actually received by the Company during the period.
+As a RIC, we anticipate a timely distribution of our tax-basis taxable income.

-For non-junior class CLO Fund securities, such as our investment in the Class E notes of Great Lakes KCAP F3C Senior Funding, LLC, interest is earned at a fixed spread relative to the LIBOR index.
+For non-junior class CLO Fund securities, interest is earned at a fixed spread relative to the LIBOR index.